Sunday, July 7, 2024

 Maybe I'll pop off tomorrow.
 We never know how long our Earthly sojourn will be!

-Anyway, this post isn't supposed to be about me, dammit.
+Anyway, this post wasn't supposed to be about me, dammit.
 But since I wiped my website from cyberspace, I owed readers an explanation.
-I figure I oughta repost a few things from it.
+I figure I oughta repost a few things from it!

 On that note, Cryonic Man: A Paranormal Affair (Tootie-Do Press, 2015) celebrated its eighth birthday recently.
 So without further ado, here's a piece written by author Joe DiBuduo about his first published novel.
 The essay first appeared on his website and on the Tootie-Do Press page of my now-defunct website in 2015.